Skip to content

 Pregnancy allowance after the child is born

 The pregnancy allowance period lasts for a total of 40 working days.
-After the child is born, you will receive pregnancy allowance (maternity allowance under the old law) for as many days as are left of the 40 working days to be paid to you.
+After the child is born, you will receive pregnancy allowance for as many days as are left of the 40 working days to be paid to you.
 If the child is born before you have started your pregnancy leave, the payment of pregnancy allowance will begin on the first working day following the birth.
 Further information is available on the InfoFinland page Support during pregnancy.

 Parental allowance

-The birthing parent can get parental allowance (vanhempainraha) as soon as the pregnancy allowance period has ended, even if the child has not yet been born.
-The other parent can start the parental allowance period when the child is born.
-Either guardian can get parental allowance.
-They can also get the allowance in turns.
+If you are the parent who is giving birth, you can get parental allowance (vanhempainraha) as soon as the pregnancy allowance period has ended, even if the child has not yet been born.

-If a family has twins, the parental allowance period will be 84 weekdays longer.
+If your family has twins, you can receive parental allowance for 84 weekdays longer.

 Giving up parental allowance days for the benefit of someone else

-You can give up and turn over a maximum of 63 working days of your quota of 160 parental allowance days to the child's other parent who is caring for the child, your partner or the partner of the child’s other parent.
+You can give up a maximum of 63 working days of your quota of 160 parental allowance days to the child’s other parent.

 Partial parental allowance